-Answer: The slope of a line is the ratio of change in y-coordinate to change in x-coordinate of that line.
+Answer: The slope of a line is the ratio of change in y-coordinates to change in x-coordinates of any two points on the line.

 Let us learn more about the slope of a line.

-The slope of a line is nothing but the change in the y coordinate with respect to the change in the x coordinate of that line.
+The slope of a line is nothing but the change in the y coordinates with respect to the change in the x coordinates of that line.
 It is denoted by m.

 m = Δy / Δx

 The slope of a line is also defined as the measure of the tangent of the angle made by the line with the x-axis.

 m = tanθ = (y2 - y1) / (x2 - x1) where (x1, y1) and (x2, y2) are two points on the line.

 The slope is constant throughout the given straight line.
 A line can be positive slope, negative slope, zero slope, and undefined Slope.